davejachimiak/fuci-travis/README.md

 # Your access token is <access token>
 ```

-Then, in .fuci-travis.rb, configure fuci-travis with your access token
+Configure fuci-travis with your access token as a string in
-as a string:
+.fuci-travis.rb:
 ```ruby
 Fuci::Travis.configure do |fu|
   fu.access_token = '<access token>'